-nsc

-minimum mark
+Prerequisite: minimum mark required

-required

 2 unit English (General) or 60

 2 unit English or 53

 3 unit English 1

+Excluded: 15.901.

 The international economy at the end of the 19th century: trade, factor flows, and payment arrangement.
 Problems of the international economy between the wars.
 The impact of World War II and the international economy in the post-war era.
-Australian economic development and its relationship with the international economy; economic fluctuations; problems of the inter-war period; growth of manufacturing; government policy and action; the importance of the mining industry; economic development and the distribution of income and wealth.
+Australian economic development and its relationship with the international economy; economic fluctuations; problems of the interwar period; growth of manufacturing; government policy and action; the importance of the mining industry; economic development and the distribution of income and wealth.